The Best and Worst Water Enhancers

 Nestled in this 13-ingredient list are the artificial sweetener Sucralose, and ink-thickener sucrose acetate isobutyrate.

 Propel Zero Sport

-This zippy sounding sports drink mix is nothing more than citric acid, salt, and antifreeze (propylene glycol)—mixed with a little artificial coloring and a splash of B vitamins.
+This zippy sounding sports drink mix is nothing more than citric acid, salt, and one of the worst additives for your health, antifreeze (propylene glycol)—mixed with a little artificial coloring and a splash of B vitamins.